Skip to main content

 3–30 business days (depends on merchant)

-💡 Pro tip: If you are waiting for a refund or reversal, check your fiat balance in the Kolo app.
+💡 Pro tip: If you are waiting for a refund or reversal, check your USD balance in the Kolo app.
 Returned funds appear there once processed.

 You can still receive a refund or reversal even if your card is: